Subscribe -- FREE!

 Gift Baskets

 You've seen commercial gift baskets -- what a laughable exercise in spendthriftery!
 Tiny little portions of awkward foods in a great big package, and at a great big price.
 But the idea of a gift assortment is solid, and it's easy to make your own customized one.
+A cool new idea I have seen is seasonal fruit baskets.
+These are not the cheapest, but quite nice for special occasions.

 One of the nicest wedding presents we received was from a dear friend of mine, a single mother raising three kids on a very tight budget.
 She'd gotten some clean jars and filled them -- knowing my wife and I both love to cook -- with exotic spices.
 There were three different kinds of paprika, including one as strong as cayenne, a jar of mixed peppercorns, freshly ground curry -- we were in heaven!